vincentscdc/golang-reference-api/database/README.md

 ## PGX Decimal

-The numeric type in PGX DB entities generated using `sqlc` will use https://github.com/shopspring/decimal , over-rided in `sqlc.yaml`
+The numeric type in PGX DB entities generated using `sqlc` will use https://github.com/ericlagergren/decimal , overridden in `sqlc.yaml`

 https://github.com/jackc/pgx/wiki/Numeric-and-decimal-support#:~:text=The%20Go%20language%20does%20not,to%20a%20float64%20or%20string%20.